sparkflows/sparkflows-docs/docs/processors/Python/pipepython.rst

 Pipe Python
 ===========

 This node runs any given Python code.
-The input dataframe is passed in the variable inDF.
-The output dataframe should be placed in the variable outDF
+It pipes the incoming DataFrame through pipe to the Python Script.
+Output back to Spark has to be written out using print.

 Input
 --------------
-The input dataframe is passed in the variable in DF
+It pipes the incoming DataFrame through pipe to the Python Script.
+It also passes the Schema of the DataFrame to the Python script through the command line argument - argv[1]

 Output
 --------------
-The output dataframe should be placed in the variable outDF
+Output back to Spark has to be written out using print.

 Type
 ---------